-Your Compulsory Third Party (CTP) insurance is paid at the same time as your motor vehicle registration – and just as registration of your vehicle is compulsory, so is CTP insurance.
+Your Compulsory Third Party (CTP) insurance is paid at the same time as your motor vehicle registration.
+Just as registration of your vehicle is compulsory, so is CTP insurance.

 Download a fact sheet about how different motor vehicle accident insurance products work in SA, including CTP insurance, personal injury insurance and motor vehicle property insurance.